Categories: Tech & Society

 The new molecule is called ERX-11 and it acts by blocking proteins that interact with the estrogen receptor.
 Traditional hormone therapy prevent binding between the two but it is only a temporary solution in some cases as cancer cells can multiply following the therapy.

 ER-positive tumours are an intensely studied field and the underlying biology can pave the way for much research for scientists.
-Just recently, a study by group from the University of Oslo found reasons for why some tumours become ER-positive and others not.
+Just recently, a study by a group from the University of Oslo found reasons for why some tumours become ER-positive and others not.
 These explanations can help doctors provide more tailored treatments in the hope of eradicating the cancer.

 Breast cancer is a disease that affects thousands of women in India and is the most prevalent cancer among women.
 In 2012, over 70,000 women lost their lives to the disease and a number of indicators can predict the likelihood of them getting the cancer.
 Despite many groundbreaking developments, many women still fall victim to cancers that return after hormone therapy.
 It is hoped that the future of protein-protein interactions that allow for more vigorous treatments can offer a new hope for patients with breast cancer.